AussieKing/BeerAPI/README.md

 3. Create + Initalize db : create new folder (Data) with a dedicated Class (`DatabaseSetup.cs`) to initialise the db.
 Then go through usual steps (check for db file existance, create tables, etc)
 4. Create Repository classes (to bridge the app logic and the db access), use Repo interface for specific db operations.
 Then implement the interface in a class with Dapper (to execute SQL on the SqLite db), and finally place this in the Repositories folder (inisde the Data directory)
 5. Integrate the db operations in the app: change the service classes to use the db instead of the in app memory (inject Repository into the Service)
-6. Register Database as Singleton,
+6. Registered Database as Singleton,

 ## Author